Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory: Results

 Figure \ref{fig:fig4}(e) also shows the dependence of an accuracy of the association on the number of noise (see also Methods for noisy patterns and definition of accuracy).
 Here, the accuracy is defined as follows.
-We add noisy pixels to the pattern ``A'' randomly $N_{\rm n}$ times, i.e., we swap the colors of $N_{\rm n}$ pixels randomly ($N_{\rm n}=10$ in the present work).
+We add noisy pixels to the pattern ``A'' randomly $N_{\rm n}$ times ($N_{\rm n}=10$ in the present work).
 This pattern is used as the pattern to be recognized.
 When the pattern ``A'' is finally obtained in the third step, we regard this association accurate.
 The quantitative definition of the accuracy in the present work is as follows.

-where $\Theta_{10^{-3}}(x)$ is a step function which becomes $1$ ($0$) when $x\ge (<)10^{-3}$.
+where $\Theta_{\epsilon}(x)$ is a step function which becomes $1$ ($0$) when $x\ge (<)\epsilon$ (we use $\epsilon=10^{-3}$ in this work).
 The color of the $j$th pixel in the pattern obtained after the third step at the $i$th trial ($i=1,2,\cdots,N_{\rm n}$) is denoted as $C_{i,j}^{\mathscr{L}}$.
 Similarly, the color of the $j$th pixel in the pattern $\mathscr{A}$ is denoted as $C_{j}^{\mathscr{A}}$, where $\mathscr{A}$ represents the pattern from which the pattern to be recognized is derived.
 According to Eq. (\ref{eq:accuracy_def}), the accuracy becomes $1$ when the colors of the pattern $\mathscr{A}$ and the pattern obtained in the third step are the same with the numerical precision of $10^{-3}$.
 On the other hand, when the difference between colors in any pixels is larger than $10^{-3}$, these pixels are regarded as different, and the association of the corresponding pixel is regarded as failure.
 As the number of such differently colored pixels increases, the accuracy decreases.
 As shown in Fig. \ref{fig:fig4}(e), the accuracy falls from $1$ when the number of noise becomes larger than $\sim 10$ and becomes approximately zero when it is close to $N/2=30$.
 The role of the noisy pixel, or equivalently the overlap, on the accuracy of the associative memory operation will be discussed in the next subsection.
 Recall that two patterns are regarded as the same if all the black and white colors are swapped.
 For such a case, the minus sign in Eq. (\ref{eq:accuracy_def}) should be replaced by the plus sign.